pgranger23/job_manager/README.md

 The script does not provide an internal loop at the moment.
 The best way to use it is thus to execute a loop such as (**in a tmux session OFC**):
 `while true; do python3 utils/chain-submit.py your_config.yaml; sleep 15m; done`

+:warning: *If running this command hangs for more than ~10s, you probably are having a credential issue.
+This is typically the case if you never sent jobs before.
+In order to make sure, just `Ctrl+C` out and run `jobsub_q -G dune $USER`.
+If you need some additional credentials, it will print you the relevant info to log in (typically a link to follow where you should use your FNAL creds).*

 ### `chain-submit.py` options